ngi-nix/liberaforms/docs/docker.md

 The volume created in the previous step is neccesary.
 It is used if the Minio server becomes unavailable.

-Then add these lines to your `docker-compose.yml`
+Now add these lines to your `docker-compose.yml`

 ```
 MINIO_URL: ${MINIO_URL}